everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 Enter factories: Simple, flexible, building blocks for test data.
 If I had to point to a single component that helped me see the light toward testing more than anything else, it would be [Factory Girl](https://github.com/thoughtbot/factory_girl), an easy-to-use and easy-to-rely-on gem for creating test data without the brittleness of fixtures.
 Since we've got Factory Girl installed courtesy of the `factory_girl_rails` gem we installed earlier, we've got full access to factories in our app.
 Let's put them to work!

-Back in the `spec` directory, add another subdirectory named `factories`; within it, add the file </code>contacts.rb</code> with the following content:
+Back in the `spec` directory, add another subdirectory named `factories`; within it, add the file `contacts.rb` with the following content:

 {% highlight ruby %}
 # spec/factories/contacts.rb